thodan/bop_toolkit/docs/bop_challenge_2019.md

 * **TYO-L** (Toyota Light)
 * **DLR**

-## Performance Score

-To encourage RGB-only methods, we introduce a modified version of the Visible Surface Discrepancy which is more tolerant towards misalignment in the Z axis.

 ## Awards

 1. **The Best Method** (prize money: X EUR) - The best-performing method on the 7 core datasets.
 2. **The Best RGB-Only Method** (prize money: X EUR) - The best-performing RGB-only method on the 7 core datasets.
-3. **The Best Open Source Method** (prize money: Y<X EUR) - The best-performing method on the 7 core datasets whose source code is publicly available.
+3. **The Best Open Source Method** (prize money: Y EUR) - The best-performing method on the 7 core datasets whose source code is publicly available.
-4. **The Best Method on Dataset D** (prize money: Z<Y EUR) - D can be any of the 12 available datasets.
+4. **The Best Method on Dataset D** - D can be any of the 12 available datasets.

+## Evaluation Methodology

+The error of a 6D object pose estimate is measured by the *Visible Surface Discrepancy (VSD)* [1] with two settings of the misalignment tolerance in depth, i.e. in the Z/optical axis: (1) *tau* = 20mm, (2) *tau* = infinity.
+With the latter setting, VSD evaluates only the alignment of the visible surface mask and is therefore more suitable for evaluation of RGB-only methods for which estimating the Z component is more challenging.

+The performance is measured by the *recall score*, i.e. the fraction of annotated object instances for which a correct object pose was estimated.
+The overall performance score is given by the average of the per-dataset recall scores.
+We thus treat each dataset as a separate challenge and avoid the overall score being dominated by larger datasets.

 ## How to Participate

 ### Challenge Rules

-1. For training, you can use the provided object models and training images (both real and rendered).
-You can also render extra training images using the object models.
-2. Not a single pixel of test images may be used in training, nor the ground truth poses provided for the test images.
-The distribution of object poses in the test scenes (from *bop_toolkit/dataset_params.py*) is the only information about the test set that can be used in training.
 3. To become the best method on the 7 core datasets (including the best open source method), parameters of the method need to be constant across all objects and datasets.